 Of course, just as there are many pros, there are also a few cons.
 Your first house sitting experience should tell you if this for you or not.

-Your commitment is contractual, and you have to carry out your side of the deal.
+Your commitment is contractual and legally you have to carry out your side of the deal.
 The travel dates are usually fixed, not flexible, leaving no wiggle room on dates.
-Some homeowners prefer you to arrive the day before they leave so you can get to know their pets and homes, but if not, you need to ensure you arrive punctually on the start date of your assignment.
+Some homeowners prefer you to arrive the day before they leave so you can get to know their pets and homes, but if not, you need to ensure you arrive punctually on time on the starting date time of your assignment.

 Another potential con is the assignment gets cancelled, usually with good reason such as government travel restrictions preventing the trip, or a family member passing away.
 You need to know where you stand if say, you’ve already booked your travel tickets.
 Usually, an arrangement is agreed that suits both parties, and in our experience at least 99.9% of house sitting assignments end with everyone happy.
 But it is always wise to be prepared for these contingencies, which may include your booking into an Airbnb if you’re already there.
 Have some money saved as an emergency fund.
 Ensure beforehand that you’re able to make alternative arrangements if needed.

 The next con is to keep in mind you have certain responsibilities when it comes to taking care of the pets.
 This may limit the time you have for shopping or sightseeing to only 3 or 4 hours a day, or mean you’re woken up much earlier than usual.
 Check beforehand about rules and treats (or meds) for the pets.
 Are they allowed on furniture, to sleep in the bedrooms, in the bed and so on?
-Make certain you stick to the homeowner client’s routine.
+Make certain you stick to the homeowner client’s routine and follow all instructions.

-Most homeowners will require a daily update.
-WhatsApp is a good way to handle this and is also really easy for sending pics and short video clips.
-When pets are involved, these pics and reports are helpful in keeping the clients at ease regarding your capabilities.
-This also sets the foundation for your positive review when they get back home.
+Most homeowners require a daily update from you.
+WhatsApp is a good way to handle this and also really easy for sending pics and short video clips.
+When pets are involved, these pics and reports are helpful in keeping the clients at ease that all is good back home.
+The updates also set the foundation for your positive review when they get back home.

-Sometimes, although really seldom, you don’t get the house you expected.
-The ideal is a pre-assignment visit to the homeowner, which enables you to check everything beforehand (as the homeowner will be doing with you at the same time).
-We always encourage our sitters to have a video chat with the homeowner before the assignment, and that at least enables both the sitter and the homeowner get a feel for each other and how they live.
+Occasionally, you don’t get the house or facilities you expected.
+The ideal is a pre-assignment visit to the homeowner, which enables you to check everything beforehand (just as the homeowner will be doing with you).
+We always encourage our sitters to have a video chat with the homeowner before the assignment, and that enables both the sitter and the homeowner get a feel for each other and how they live.

 If you undertake the care of pets, you cannot do so lightly.
 You have to be a genuine pet lover and fulfil your promise to care for the homeowner’s pet(s) with same loving care as they themselves would.